sensu/sensu-docs-legacy/source/docs/0.23/platforms.md

 ### Sensu Enterprise Client

 As mentioned above, **Sensu Enterprise uses the same `sensu-client` process as Sensu Core**.
-By sharing the same open-source monitoring agent, upgrading to Sensu Enterprise from Sensu Core is simplified, as there's no need to install agents on thousands of systems &mdash; simply replace the server and API components.
+By sharing the same open-source monitoring agent, upgrading to Sensu Enterprise from Sensu Core is simplified, as there's no need to upgrade agents &mdash; simply replace the server and API components.
 Consequently, **Sensu Enterprise does not need to be installed on every system being monitored by Sensu**.

 [1]:  https://github.com/sensu
 [2]:  server